Yomguithereal/kotatsu/README.md

   cli.js build    Build your code for client or server.

 Options:
   -c, --config        Optional webpack config that will be merged with kotatsu's one (useful if you
                       need specific loaders).
   -d, --devtool       Webpack devtool spec to use to compute source maps.                   [string] -m, --mount-node    Id of the mount node in the generated HMTL index.                     [string] -o, --output        Output path (either directory or filename).                           [string] -p, --port          Port that the server should listen to.                         [default: 3000] -s, --source-maps   Should source maps be computed for easier debugging? [boolean] [default: true] --babel             Use Babel to compile the files.                     [boolean] [default: false] --cors              Should the server allow CORS?                        [boolean] [default: true] --index             Path to a custom HMTL index file.                                     [string] --jsx               Does your code uses JSX syntax?                     [boolean] [default: false] --pragma            JSX pragma.                                                           [string] --sass              Whether to transpile scss files (requires `node-sass`).
                                                                           [boolean] [default: false]
+  --typescript, --ts  Whether to support TypeScript (requires `typescript`).
+                                                                          [boolean] [default: false]
   --presets           Babel presets separated by a comma (example:
                       @babel/preset-stage-2,@babel/preset-react).                           [string]
   --production        Whether to build for production (minify + define).  [boolean] [default: false] --progress          Should it display the compilation's progress?       [boolean] [default: false] --proxy             Proxy information (example: /api http://localhost:4000)               [string] --public            Path to a public folder (can be used multiple times).                 [string] --quiet             Disable logs.                                       [boolean] [default: false] --version           Show version number                                                  [boolean] -h, --help          Show help                                                            [boolean]

 Examples:
   kotatsu start script.js                           Launching the given script with HMR.